 Heather’s day jobs

 have included seventeen years teaching English and Economics in an independent high school, as well as two years teaching Freshman English at the University of New Mexico.
 She also spent ten years managing employees in two large corporations.
+Most recently, Heather stumbled into her dream job as managing editor for a publication committed to being a positive force in the community.
 Heather demonstrated that she was qualified to do all that illustrious work by completing an executive MBA and a PhD in English.

 Heather’s side gigs